Gwen Stefani Reportedly ‘Nightmare’ On ‘The Voice’: Will Miley Cyrus Replace?

 Will season 13 of The Voice provide fresh faces for those allegedly fed-up staffers, or will this be the last cycle of the singing competition?

-Variety reported that The Voice has been renewed through season 13, but there’s only one coach confirmed to return for that cycle of the show.
+Variety reported that The Voice has been renewed through Season 13, but there’s only one coach confirmed to return for that cycle of the show.
 And that’s Miley Cyrus, who brought her wild child ways to season 11, co-starring as a coach with Adam Levine, Shelton, and Alicia Keys, along with host Carson Daly.

-Cyrus is confirmed to return to a coach chair for cycle 13 of The Voice, set to debut in autumn 2017.
+Cyrus is confirmed to return to a coach chair for Season 13 of The Voice, set to debut in autumn 2017.
 Paul Telegdy, president of alternative and reality group, NBC Entertainment, expressed enthusiasm for Miley.

 “With Miley returning for Season 13, we’re truly ecstatic about the unmatched musical know-how and talent coming together in our coming seasons.”

-In addition to Cyrus, there’s been speculation about who might heat up a coach chair for season 13 of The Voice, pointed out En Stars.
+In addition to Cyrus, there’s been speculation about who might heat up a coach chair for Season 13 of The Voice, pointed out En Stars.
 Although only Miley Cyrus has been confirmed, there is speculation that Jennifer Lopez could join her in the coach line-up.
 Lopez has experience from her years on American Idol, making her a strong contender for a position.

 Christina Aguilera and Pharrell Williams also are reportedly among the possible contenders to join Miley, although only Cyrus has been confirmed as a coach thus far, showing her enthusiasm with a post on Instagram.